Problem Description

 Space and Time Complexity

-Time Complexity: O(n log n), where n is the number of digits in the number (due to sorting).
-Space Complexity: O(n), for storing the digits and the sorted digits.
+Time Complexity: O(D log D) where D is the number of digits (due to sorting)

 Solution

-- Convert the number into a list of its digits.
+- Converting the integer into a list of its digits.

-- Reconstruct the number by iterating through the original list of digits and replacing them with the next largest digit from the corresponding sorted list based on their parity.
+- Rebuilding the number by iterating over the original digits and replacing each digit with the next largest digit from the corresponding sorted list (depending on whether it is odd or even).